Oral, Vaginal, and Stool Microbial Signatures in Patients With Endometriosis as Potential Diagnostic Non-Invasive Biomarkers

 The Ramaciotti Centre’s Amplicon team were given samples of DNA extracted from the patient swabs.
 We performed Illumina 16S Metagenomic Sequencing Library Preparation, amplifying the V3–V4 hypervariable region of the 16S rRNA gene, followed by sequencing on a MiSeq (using the MiSeq v3 reagent kit and a 2 × 300 bp paired-end run).

-Using this data, through bioinformatic and statistical analyses they identified differentially abundant taxa present within each cohort and between minimal/mild vs. moderate/severe stage endometriosis.
+Using this data, through bioinformatic and statistical analyses the authors identified differentially abundant taxa present within each cohort and between minimal/mild vs. moderate/severe stage endometriosis.

 The oral samples of patients with moderate/severe endometriosis were enriched with Fusobacterium – a key pathogen of periodontal disease, which is a common comorbidity in endometriosis, and a microbe known to be enriched in the endometrium and endometrial lesions of those with endometriosis.
 The role of this microbiome member in host inflammation is unknown and intriguing.